-17. ensuring the school follow the correct procedure for managing professional differences where there is other bespoke training, for example Prevent, would enable them to fulfil their governance obligations.
+20. ensuring the school follow the correct procedure for managing professional differences where there is disagreement between the school and other agencies in respect of action taken to keep a child safe.
+See what other bespoke training, for example Prevent, would enable them to fulfil their governance obligations.